-Clause 6.3 - Parental Leave
+6.11.
+Parental Leave

-- 6.3.1 The Parental Leave Act provides eligible employees with an entitlement to eighteen (18) weeks paid parental leave at the Federal minimum wage ("Minimum Entitlement").
-Should the Parental Leave Act be amended during the life of this Agreement, Council agrees to review their current arrangements once more detail is available through ratified legislation about this scheme. - 6.3.2 The intention of this clause is to provide eligible permanent and fixed-term contract employees with up to twenty-four (24) weeks paid parental leave at their wage rate for ordinary hours of work. - 6.3.3 Paid parental leave is to be taken in conjunction with unpaid maternity leave, such that the total paid and unpaid maternity leave will not exceed 104 calendar weeks.
+- 6.11.1.
+The Parental Leave Act provides eligible employees with an entitlement to 18 weeks paid parental leave at the Federal minimum wage ("Minimum Entitlement").
+Should the Parental Leave Act be amended during the life of this Agreement, the Corporation agrees to review their current arrangements once more detail is available through ratified legislation about this scheme. - 6.11.2.
+The intention of this clause is to provide eligible permanent and fixed-term contract employees with up to 24 weeks paid parental leave at their wage rate for ordinary hours of work. - 6.11.3.
+Paid parental leave is to be taken in conjunction with unpaid maternity leave, such that the total paid and unpaid maternity leave will not exceed 104 calendar weeks.